-Some types of defective products that may result in personal injuries and personal injury lawsuits are obvious to us because of the potential dangers involved in their very use.
-A defect in an automobile may suddenly expose us to the danger of physical injury while traveling down a highway at 65 miles-per-hour.
-A defect in a medical device presents an immediate danger to our health because it is implanted directly into people’s bodies.A Danger Sitting on Your Kitchen Counter
+Some types of defective products that may result in personal injuries and personal injury lawsuits are apparent because of the potential dangers involved in their very use.
+A defect in an automobile may suddenly expose us to the threat of physical injury while traveling down a highway at 65 miles per hour.
+A flaw in a medical device presents an immediate danger to our health because it is implanted directly into people's bodies.A Danger Sitting on Your Kitchen Counter

 Other types of defective products may present an equally significant danger simply because we are around them, day in and day out in our everyday lives.
-We are in close proximity to these products on such a frequent basis – often without even thinking about the potential dangers present in their use – that the risks they present are virtually invisible.
+We are near these products on such a frequent basis – often without even thinking about the potential dangers present in their use – that the risks they present are virtually invisible.
 One such product may be sitting on your kitchen counter right now, a defective pressure cooker.Pressure Cookers History

 The idea of preparing food by cooking it under intense pressure and heat has been around for a long while.
 The first known invention of a pressure cooker was more than three centuries ago.
 The process can cook food much more quickly and thoroughly than cooking in open cookware because the high pressure allows the liquids to reach a much greater temperature before turning to steam.

 The use of pressure cooking as part of the canning process of preserving food has also been around for many years, once it was recognized that the higher heat and pressures would do a particularly effective job of sterilizing the product before being sealed in cans or jars.
 This resulted in the food remaining nutritious and healthy for a much longer time.Dangers and Common Defects in Pressure Cookers